 The legacy has continued intact through changes in location and changes in demographics.
-Congregation Ohav Shalom is just as forward looking as it was when first founded by 20 Russian immigrants in 1882.
+Congregation Ohav Shalom is just as forward-looking as it was when first founded by 20 Russian immigrants in 1882.
 Today we still embrace the tradition of change and transformation that has been a hallmark of our history.
-And looking back on our 130+ years, we can anticipate continuing growth and transformation as Ohav Shalom adjust to the changing needs of the Jewish Community of Cincinnati.
+And looking back on our 130+ years, we can anticipate continuing growth and transformation as we adjust to the changing needs of our Jewish Community.

 The History and Journey of Congregation B’nai Tzedek

 1964 – 2014

 Late in 1964, a group of families in the Roselawn area of Cincinnati, along with others in neighboring communities, gathered together and committed themselves to a new and exciting task.
 Their goal – create a Synagogue dedicated to Conservative Jewish practices in the Roselawn area.
 At the time Roselawn was a major hub of the Cincinnati Jewish population and the site of the Jewish Community Center.
 Follow-up meetings to this first gathering yielded a board of officers, by-laws, functional committees, including a Sisterhood, and a name – Congregation B'nai Tzedek.